Jean Bérain the Elder: Biography

 In 1680 he additionally took over Carlo Vigarani's work as the designer of the Opéra's stage machinery and scenery, and until 1707 he was in charge of staging all lyric works produced at the Théâtre du Palais-Royal in Paris as well as at the royal residences.
 After Lully's death in 1687, he created designs for the earliest opéra-ballets, Pascal Colasse's Les saisons (1695) and André Campra's L'Europe galante (1697).
 In his set designs Bérain continued using highly symmetrical single-point perspective, following in the footsteps of his Italian predecessors Giacomo Torelli and Vigarani, as well as Giovanni Francesco Grimaldi and Giovanni Burnacini.
 He never employed the per angolo (oblique) perspective designs that were being tried in Italy by designers such as the Galli-Bibienas.

-In 1692 it was Bérain who worked with the Royal Family on the occasion of the marriage of Philippe d'Orléans to the kings illegitimate daughter Françoise-Marie de Bourbon, Mademoiselle de Blois.
+In 1692 it was Bérain who worked with the Royal Family on the occasion of the marriage of Philippe d'Orléans to the king's illegitimate daughter Françoise-Marie de Bourbon, Mademoiselle de Blois.
 Bérain designed their jewelled wedding clothes and their private apartments at the Palais-Royal in the Capital.